 - Allow the tarts to cool completely in the tart pans before removing.
 Dust with powdered sugar, and slice each tart into 3 servings.
 Enjoy!

-- Bakewell Tarts can be kept in the refrigerator in an airtight container for a few days.
+- Storage instructions: Bakewell tarts can be kept in the refrigerator in an airtight container for a few days.
 They can also be frozen, wrapped with plastic wrap and sealed in an airtight bag for longer storage.
+Thaw overnight in the refrigerator, then bring to room temperature before serving.